buyer's guide · 2026

 pros

-• Strong video-first product surface — on-demand, livestream, content libraries ship at category-leading depth
+• Strong video-first feature set — on-demand, livestream, content libraries ship at category-leading depth

 • Wellness-platform positioning fits studios operating closer to wellness brands